TatsianaKulakevich/tatsianakulakevich.github.io/_pages/cv.md

 ======
 * Ph.D. in Political Science, Rutgers University, NJ, 2018 (October)
 * M.A. in International Relations, New York University, NY, 2011
-* B.A. in History and Multicultural Studies,Rider University, NJ, summa cum laude, 2008
+* B.A. in History and Multicultural Studies, Rider University, NJ, summa cum laude, 2008
-* Three years of undergraduate study in History, Belarusian State Pedagogical University, 2001-2004

 Publications
 ======